 How American Ninja Warrior Is Feminist

-By now, you’ve probably seen the video of Jessie Graff become the first woman to complete stage one in the national Las Vegas finals.
+By now, you’ve probably seen the video of Jessie Graff become the first woman to complete stage one in the Las Vegas national finals.
 This was a long time coming as the show has been on for eight seasons, and it was nothing short of emotional.
 Graff’s run was a historical defeat for crushing gender stereotypes and revealing women’s strength, power, and capability.
 She’s become our new superhero!
-But, it’s important to note that she’s not superhuman because calling her superhuman reinforces the notion that women are not strong physically, that she must be superhuman to do what she did.
+But, it’s important to note that she’s not superhuman because calling her superhuman reinforces the notion that women are not strong, physically, that she must be superhuman to do what she did.
 Nope, Jessie Graff is not superhuman.
 She is a human who has trained long and hard to accomplish what she did.
 Other women can do it too and they will.
 Women are strong and capable while still being human and “everyday” people.

 I'll admit, as a passionate nerd of American Ninja Warrior, I didn't even watch the show religiously until it had its sixth season.
 Before then, I had seen it here and there when I was at my parents, and it did appeal to me, but not in a way that kept me craving for more.
 It wasn't until Kacy Catanzaro, Michelle Warnky, and Meagan Martin became the first women to defeat the warped wall and complete a city qualifier's course when the show really grabbed my attention.
 While I enjoyed seeing the male ninjas, the huge gender disparity bothered me, so when more women started being on the show and advancing, I became an avid viewer and never looked back.

 In the past few years, I've seen a lot of progress of the show and because of this progress, it's only become more enticing to me.
-The future has only introduced more women, and more women who dominate and shake up gender stereotypes because they show that women are strong, physically.
+The future has only introduced more women, and more women who dominate and shake up gender stereotypes because they show that women are physically strong.
 In my interview with Meagan Martin, she said it beautifully, "Girls can be strong.
 There really are no limitations.
 You can do what you set your mind to."
-Catanzaro has been a huge example of this by challenging people's limiting beliefs about what small women are capable of when she destroyed the Dallas final's course in season six.
+Kacy Catanzaro has, also, been a huge example of this by challenging people's limiting beliefs about what small women are capable of when she destroyed the Dallas final's course in season six.
 I wrote about how the women of American Ninja Warrior shake up gender norms and sexist beliefs of women’s capabilites in my article, The Women of 'American Ninja Warrior' Challenge Gender Stereotypes.

 I am drawn to American Ninja Warrior because of my love for individual sports and sports that are not in the mainstream, because the women (and every athlete) are empowering to watch, but also because it has striking feminist elements.
-In this blog post, I'm going to dive deeper into these ways that American Ninja Warrior is feminist!
+In this blog post, I'm going to dive deeper into the ways that American Ninja Warrior is feminist!

 A Gender-Neutral Platform